altphi/altphi.github.io/blog.md

 * I also like blogs unadorned, even plain text (though not many sites like that are blogs in the sense of a periodic journal online, more often collections of longer writings).
 This brings more attention to content, less to style.

+* New word today: `jape`, v. 'to jest or mock' or n. 'a practical joke'

 * This is sort of a first post after a very long hiatus.